zrahn93/jfl/README.md

 ### Welcome to the Jeff Fisher League

 This repository contains source code for a ReactJS website running a Flask web server.
-The application is containerized for hosting in AWS
+The application is containerized for hosting in the cloud
 Future: Several Lambda functions query information from NFL & FanDuel APIs

 ## Installation